Ian Somerhalder: Career

 In the summer of 2000, Somerhalder starred in the short-lived WB series Young Americans, a spin-off of Dawson's Creek.
 He played Hamilton Fleming, the son of the dean of a prestigious boarding school.
 In 2002, Somerhalder played bisexual character Paul Denton in Roger Avary's adaptation of Bret Easton Ellis' novel, The Rules of Attraction, alongside James Van Der Beek, Shannyn Sossamon, and Jessica Biel.

 In 2004, Somerhalder scored his breakthrough role when he played Boone Carlyle in Lost.
 Despite his character's death in the twentieth episode of the first season, he returned to the role of Boone for seven more episodes between 2005 and 2010, including the series finale.
 He was the first major character to die.
 Following his departure from the show, ABC signed him to another one-year contract.
 In 2005, he stated that being a part of Lost was "the greatest experience" of "the greatest year of his life".

 In 2009, Somerhalder appeared in the movie The Tournament where he played the role of an assassin participating in a lethal competition with other assassins.
 He appears in the coffee table book About Face by celebrity photographer John Russo.
 Also in 2009, Somerhalder began playing the role of Vampire Damon Salvatore as a series regular in The CW television drama series The Vampire Diaries.
 The series premiere attracted The CW's highest premiere ratings of any season premiere since the network began in 2006.
 The series has continued to be the highest-rated series on its channel with both his performance and the show receiving a positive response from critics.
 He began directing The Vampire Diaries in its third season and produced the series at the start of season 8.
-He received several Teen Choice Award's and a People's Choice Award for his participation on the series.
+He received several Teen Choice Awards and a People's Choice Award for his participation on the series.

 Somerhalder acted in the short subject Time Framed (2013).
 He played Dr. Luther Swann as a series regular in the Netflix science fiction horror series V Wars, which ran from 2019 to 2020.

 In 2020, Somerhalder shot footage for and served as an executive producer on the film Kiss the Ground, a documentary centered on regenerative agriculture.
 He returned as an executive producer on its follow-up documentary, Common Ground, in 2023.

 In a 2024 interview, Somerhalder revealed that he had retired from acting after relocating to a farm outside of Los Angeles, though he would still be involved in producing and environmental activism.